Cinnamon Streusel Apple Bread

 - Stir in apples and 1/2 teaspoon cinnamon to the remaining mixture.

-- In a small bowl, mix egg and milk well.
+- In a small bowl, mix egg and milk well together.
 Add to apple/flour mixture and stir until just combined.

 - Pour batter into loaf pan.
 Add remaining 1/2 teaspoon of cinnamon and 2 tablespoons of sugar to the reserved flour mixture.
 Stir together until blended, then sprinkle over top of the batter in the loaf pan.
 Press down lightly.